darrickren/comp551-linear-regression-assignment/README.md

 This project demonstrates:

-* End-to-end data preprocessing
+* Preprocessing of the raw data
-* Linear regression implemented from first principles
+* Linear regression implemented from scratch
 * Feature engineering with polynomial, interaction, Gaussian, and sigmoid bases
 * Empirical comparison of model complexity using test MSE